Channel your inner leaf-peeper as you travel the rolling hills, gorgeous parks and historic sites of Wilmington and the Brandywine Valley.

-Walk the town of Historic New Castle to view the scarlet and gold trees that line cobblestone streets.
-Visit the Court House Museum, built in 1732, and part of the First State National Historical Park, a collection of seven sites throughout Delaware.
-Learn the town’s history and plot your visit at the visitor center inside The Arsenal at 30 Market Street, New Castle.
-Save time to stroll Battery Park, which overlooks the Delaware river, it will provide some Instagram-worthy photo opps.
+For lunch, head south to Historic New Castle, whose colonial cobblestone streets provide a beautiful complement to fall foliage.
+Visit the Court House Museum, built in 1732, which is also part of the First State National Historical Park.
+Learn the town’s history and plot your visit at the visitor center inside The Arsenal.
+Save time to stroll Battery Park, which overlooks the Delaware River and is the ideal spot for Instagram-worthy photo ops.

-Hagley Museum & Library is situated alongside the Brandywine and populated by mature trees with branches that spread out over the water.
-The kaleidoscope of burnt orange, green, red and gold make it a preferred setting for photographers.
-Hagley is also home to the original headquarters of the DuPont Co.
-Enjoy living history programs and tours, which detail what life was like living and working on a gunpowder-manufacturing site in the 19th century.
-Take time to see the family’s ancestral home, which was built in 1802, and the Osage orange tree that was already 100 years old at the start of the 19th century.
+Another terrific option for your afternoon is Hagley Museum and Library, situated alongside the Brandywine River and populated by mature trees with branches that spread out over the water.
+The kaleidoscope of burnt orange, green, red, and gold makes it a preferred setting for photographers.
+Hagley is also home to the original headquarters of the DuPont Company.
+Enjoy living history programs and tours, which detail what life was like at a gunpowder-manufacturing site in the 19th century.
+Take time to see the family’s ancestral home, which was built in 1802.

+If you still have time, or if you’re traveling with kids, why not do your leaf-peeping from aboard a train?
 The Wilmington & Western Railroad was chartered in 1867 to move goods between the mills along Red Clay Creek and the Port of Wilmington.
-Today, 10.2 miles of the old line are used for a variety of excursions, including the Autumn Leaf Special.
-A trip that takes passengers through brilliantly colored woods that flank the creek.
+Today, 10.2 miles of the old line are used for year-long themed excursions, including the Autumn Leaf Special.
+The trip takes passengers through brilliantly colored woods that flank the creek.

 For an autumn-style country dinner, try The House of William and Merry, an award-winning restaurant located inside an old farmhouse.